What is COBie, its definition, its history and how it is used?

 Smooth Data Sharing among software and tool systems

-COBie facilitates the seamless sharing of data among AEC professionals with different BIM authoring software tools, construction management systems, and other related toolsets.
+COBie facilitates the seamless sharing of data among AEC professionals in a construction project with different BIM authoring software tools, construction management systems, and other related toolsets.
 This functionality plays a pivotal role in minimizing errors.

 Improved Information Exchange